Diagnosing External Genital and Perianal Warts

-If you think you have EGWs or have been exposed to HPV, see your doctor.
+If you think you have genital or perianal warts or have been exposed to HPV, see a dermatologist or other healthcare professional.
 While some warts are big enough to be noticeable, others may be very small and hard to see.
 You can also have HPV without having any warts.
 Only a doctor can diagnose your condition and find the best treatment for you.

 What your doctor will look for:

-- In women, warts can grow on the vulva, walls of the vagina, cervix, area between the external genitals and/or anus.
+- In women, warts can grow on areas such as the vulva and in the area between the external genitals and anus.

-- In men, warts can grow on the penis, scrotum and/or anus.
+- In men, warts can grow on areas such as the penis, scrotum, and/or anus.

 Try not to feel embarrassed